rust-lang/book/nostarch/chapter03.md

 ```

 When this program executes, it checks each `if` expression in turn and executes
-the first body for which the condition holds true.
-Note that even though 6 is
+the first body for which the condition evaluates to `true`.
+Note that even
-divisible by 2, we don’t see the output `number is divisible by 2`, nor do we
+though 6 is divisible by 2, we don’t see the output `number is divisible by 2`,
-see the `number is not divisible by 4, 3, or 2` text from the `else` block.
+nor do we see the `number is not divisible by 4, 3, or 2` text from the `else`
-That’s because Rust only executes the block for the first true condition, and
+block.
+That’s because Rust only executes the block for the first true
-once it finds one, it doesn’t even check the rest.
+condition, and once it finds one, it doesn’t even check the rest.

 Using too many `else if` expressions can clutter your code, so if you have more
 than one, you might want to refactor your code.
 Chapter 6 describes a powerful